acelyasn/acelyasn/README.md

 # Hi there 👋 I'm Açelyanur or just Açelya!
-I'm currently a fourth-year student in Bahçeşehir University.
+- I'm currently a fourth-year student in Bahçeşehir University.

-🌱 Nowadays i'm learning more about Data Science and its relation with Python.
+- Nowadays i'm learning more about data science and its relation with Python.
+- I make discord bots sometimes too, just for fun

 ## 📫 How to reach me
 <a href ="https://www.linkedin.com/in/acelyanur-sen/"><img width=50px src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/LinkedIn_logo_initials.png/640px-LinkedIn_logo_initials.png">&nbsp;</a>

 <a href ="mailto:acelyasen19@gmail.com"><img width=50px src="https://cdn-icons-png.flaticon.com/512/5968/5968534.png">&nbsp;</a>